Resource and Referral Center COVID-19 Update:

 Appointments/meetings can take place by phone or video call (through Zoom).

 Contact us by emailing resources@minneapolis.edu to schedule an appointment.
-Check the Student Support Center webpage for our contact info.
+Check out additional support services across campus for our contact info.

 Hours of Operation: